America's HeartlandAmerica's Heartland

 E3

-603A Kentucky corn farmer battles a debilitating disease to keep his operation going.
-A woman rancher in California saddles up to promote American beef to consumers.
-Hawaii's palm trees provide a new and unusual crop.
-Everything you ever wanted to know about beets including their unusual connection to pizza.
+603A Kentucky corn farmer battles a disease.
+A California rancher promotes American beef.
+Hawaii's palm trees provide a new crop.
 Louisiana farmers raise sugarcane that becomes an historic New Orleans beverage.

 • 604